 - For personal and site safety although most people are trustworthy and honest, sadly some are not.
 If a stranger is seen around the school or when walking between sites who looks suspicious, tell a member of staff.

 - Students should not speak to strangers on the way to or from school.

 - When using the Internet, students should NEVER give away information about themselves, or arrange to meet with someone they have met in a chat room.

 Illness and Accidents

-- If a student feels unwell in a lesson or has an accident at school, they should tell their teacher or report to the school office (for the Upper School site ONLY the student must obtain a permission slip from the teacher before reporting to the school office).
+- If a student feels unwell in a lesson or has an accident at school, they should tell their teacher or report to the school office.
 The office will refer the student to a first aider.
 If necessary a parent or carer will be contacted to arrange for the student to be collected as soon as possible.
 The student must not make their own arrangements to go home.
 A member of staff will make the arrangements if a student is deemed not well enough to remain in school.

 - If a student needs to take medication during the school day, it must be left with the school’s first aider.
 It MUST NOT be carried around.

 - Damage to school property is to be reported as soon as possible to the Site Manager and the school office.

 - Cyclists are to walk whilst in the school premises.